 a non-voting member of the Board and all standing, ad-hoc and

 Section 1: Voting

 All officers and directors, except those who serve ex-officio,

 shall be elected by a plurality of voters at the annual meeting.

 Section 2: Nominating Committee

-candidates for office.
-The Committee will present the slate of
+The Nominating committee will present the slate of candidates

-candidates to the Board at least two months prior to the annual
+to the Board for approval at least two months prior to the annual

 meeting.
 The recommended slate will be distributed to the membership

 Nominations may be made by the Nominating Committee or by any